But before you try to lift with your knees remember that getting it wrong can lead to permanent damage or serious injury.

 Drain the Water

-Next, drain the water according to the manufacturer’s directions.
+Next, remove the drain cap and drain the water according to the manufacturer’s directions.
 It isn’t as easy as dumping the water into your yard, and besides, it can flood your yard!

-First, remove the hot tub’s cover.
+First, remove the hot tub cover.
 You may need a screwdriver to do this.
 This will prevent the cover from getting damaged mid-move.